Caucasian squirrel

-The Caucasian squirrel (Sciurus anomalus) or Persian squirrel, is a tree squirrel in the genus Sciurus found in temperate broadleaf and mixed forests in south-western Asia.
+The Caucasian squirrel (Sciurus anomalus) or Persian squirrel is a tree squirrel in the genus Sciurus found in temperate broadleaf and mixed forests in south-western Asia.

-The species is usually said to have first been described in 1778 by Johann Friedrich Gmelin in the 13th edition of Systema Naturae, and named Sciurus anomalus.
-However, some authors argue that this work was actually published in 1788, and that the true first description was made by Johann Anton Güldenstädt in 1785.
+The species is traditionally said to have first been described in 1778 by Johann Friedrich Gmelin in the 13th edition of Systema Naturae, and named Sciurus anomalus.
+However, this work was actually published in 1788, so the true first description was made by Johann Anton Güldenstädt in 1785.
+Gmelin made reference to this in the 1788 work, citing Güldenstädt as the author.

 Description

 Caucasian squirrels are small tree squirrels, with a total length of 32 to 36 cm, including the 13 to 18 cm tail, and weighing 250 to 410 g.
 The color of the upper body fur ranges from greyish brown to pale grey, depending on the subspecies, while that of the underparts is rusty brown to yellowish, and that of the tail, yellow brown to deep red.
 The claws are relatively short, compared with those of other tree squirrels, and females have either eight or ten teats.

 Samuel Griswold Goodrich described the Caucasian squirrel in 1885 as "Its color is grayish-brown above, and yellowish-brown below".